sceckert/Data-and-Literary-Study-Spring2022/_week8/research-exercise-8.md

 ### 1a.
 Download OpenRefine

 1. Navigate to the OpenRefine [download page](https://openrefine.org/download.html)
-2. Follow the instructions to download the OpenRefine (version 3.4.1) kit for your operating system.
+2. Follow the instructions to download the OpenRefine (version 3.4.1 or whatever is the most recent) kit for your operating system.
 This will download the app installer for your operating system

 - *NOTE*: OpenRefine requires the software Java.
 If you are on Windows, you will need to download a different version depending on whether or not you have Java.
 To check whether you have Java, open up PowerShell (your command line interface) and type `java -version`.
 You will either get an output with the line `java version "your version number"` or nothing.
 If nothing is returned, this means you don't have Java on your machine.